- Build a talent pool in 1 click

 The purpose of this setting is quite straightforward – it prevents applicants from copying answers off the internet.
 But, beyond this, it also reduces the chances of candidates unfairly collaborating during the test.
 Otherwise, if copy/paste is enabled, applicants can share answers during the exam, giving them an unfair advantage over sincere applicants.

-Online exam proctoring encourages fair play by reducing the likelihood of cheating during the exam.
-But, beyond online proctoring, there are some additional cheat proofing measures you might want to consider.
+Online exam proctoring during the interview process encourages fair play by reducing the likelihood of cheating during the exam.
+But, beyond online proctoring, there are some additional cheat-proofing measures you might want to consider.

 Whether you’re conducting an MCQ-based assessment or a project-based test, it’s important to use unique questions for evaluating applicants.
 Otherwise, applicants might find the solutions online, increasing the chances of cheating.